 On May 25, 2010, the City issued \$98.035 million of Public Facility Refunding Revenue Bonds, Series 2010B and \$40.45 million of Public Facility Refunding Revenue Bonds, Series 2010C.
 The refunding bonds combined with \$19.03 million in premiums to provide resources to purchase U.S. Government, State and Local Government Series securities that were placed in an irrevocable trust for the purpose of generating resources for all future debt service payments of \$137.5 million of Public Facility Revenue bonds.
 Included in the bonds sold were \$37.015 million in Public Facility Refunding Revenue Bonds to refund debt currently held by the Virginia Beach Development Authority (VBDA).
-As a result, the refunded bonds are considered to be defeased and the liability has been removed from the VBDA's Statement of Net Position.
+As a result, the refunded bonds are considered to be defeased and the liability has been removed from the VBDA's statement of net position.
 The principal and premium of the refunding bonds exceeded the net carrying amount of the old debt currently held by VBDA by \$1,540,000.
 This amount is being amortized over the remaining life of the refunded debt, which is equal to the life of the new debt issued.
 This current and advance refunding was undertaken to reduce total debt service payments over the next 13 years by \$6.36 million and resulted in an economic gain of \$4.1 million.

 In June 2014, the City issued \$20.32 million of Public Facility Refunding Revenue Bonds, Series 2014B.
 The refunding achieved debt service savings by refinancing all or portions of certain Public Facility Revenue Bonds, Series 2005A previously issued by the Authority on behalf of the City.
 Included in the bonds sold were \$5.206 million in Public Facility Refunding Revenue Bonds to refund debt currently held by the VBDA.
-As a result, the refunded bonds are considered to be defeased and the liability has been removed from the VBDA's Statement of Net Position.
+As a result, the refunded bonds are considered to be defeased and the liability has been removed from the VBDA's statement of net position.
 The net carrying amount of the old debt exceeded the principal and premium of the refunding bonds by \$289,016.
 This amount is being amortized over the remaining life of the refunded debt, which is equal to the life of the new debt issued.
 This advance refunding was undertaken to reduce total debt service payments over the next 11 years by \$.48 million and resulted in an economic gain of \$.41 million.
-These bonds were called on May 1, 2015.

 In June 2015, the City issued \$34.89 million of Public Facility Refunding Revenue Bonds, Series 2015B.
 The refunding achieved debt service savings by refinancing all or portions of certain Public Facility Revenue Bonds, Series 2007A previously issued by the Authority on behalf of the City.
 Included in the bonds sold were \$9.436 million in Public Facility Refunding Revenue Bonds to refund debt currently held by the VBDA.
-As a result, the refunded bonds are considered to be defeased and the liability has been removed from the VBDA's Statement of Net Position.
-The net carrying amount of the old debt exceeded the principal and premium of the refunded debt, which is equal to the life of the new debt issued.
+As a result, the refunded bonds are considered to be defeased and the liability has been removed from the VBDA's statement of net position.
+The net carrying amount of the old debt exceeded the principal and premium of the refunding bonds by \$640,447.
+This amount is being amortized over the remaining life of the refunded debt, which is equal to the life of the new debt issued.
 This advance refunding was undertaken to reduce total debt service payment over the next 12 years by \$.95 million and resulted in an economic gain of \$.83 million.
-These bonds are expected to be called July 1, 2017.